mapbox vs google maps API full comparison guide

-Find all the answers here regarding Mapbox vs Google Maps commercial usage, what to choose and when, alternatives.
+And when exactly do you need each of them?
+Find all the answers here regarding Mapbox vs Google Maps commercial usage, what to choose, and when to seek alternatives.

-Which map API is the best: Mapbox vs. Google Maps API?
+Which Map API is the Best: Mapbox vs. Google Maps API?

 Google Maps and Mapbox are probably the first two map APIs to cross your mind.
 And it isn’t surprising since both providers offer decent functionality, including: